enriquepablo/npl-web/npl_foundation.rst

 And if you are a logician,
 please bear in mind that
-I am a self taught "logician", and do not expect the orthodox academic terminology of any established line of thought.
+I am a self taught "logician", so you should not expect the orthodox academic terminology of any established line of thought.

 Historical introduction